fumeapp/modeltyper/readme.md

 --model= : Generate typescript interfaces for a specific model --global : Generate typescript interfaces in a global namespace named models --json : Output the result as json
---plurals : Output model plurals
+--use-enums : Use typescript enums instead of object literals --plurals : Output model plurals
 --no-relations : Do not include relations --optional-relations : Make relations optional fields on the model type